sameermalikecon/sameermalikecon.github.io/_pages/about.md

   - /about.html
 ---

-## About me

-I am a PhD student in Economics at [Universtity of Houston](https://www.uh.edu/class/economics/).
-I obtained my MA in Economics and Finance at [Hanyang University (Seoul, Korea)](https://site.hanyang.ac.kr/web/econeng/home), and BE in Ocean and Naval Engineering at [Tianjin University (Tianjin, China)](http://www.tju.edu.cn/english/index.htm).
+I am a PhD student in Economics at the [Universtity of Houston](https://www.uh.edu/class/economics/).

 I am interested in Applied Microeconomics including topics related to environment, health, education, family structure, and gender inequality.